 Conclusion – The ultimate guide to token sales

-After reading this guide, I hope that you have a good understand of what a token sale is and what to consider before participating.
+Now you should have an understanding of what a token sale is and what to consider.
 Always ensure that you understand what a coin does before purchasing it.

-Similarly, if you are planning on launching your own token sale, I hope that the 7 step guide provided above was helpful.
-By now there have been many successful token sales and I recommend you spend some time reverse-engineering some to understand the strategy they used.
+If you are planning on launching your own token sale, the 7 step guide provided above should be helpful.
+By now there have been many successful token sales.
+I recommend you spend some time reverse-engineering some to understand the strategy they used.

 Thanks for reading and leave your comments below.